 |The Ottawa Group on price indices was formed in 1994 to provide a forum for specialists to share their experiences and discuss research on crucial problems of measuring price change.
 Without avoiding theoretical issues, the focus of the Group is on applied research, particularly though not exclusively in the area of consumer price indices.
 The Group examines advantages and disadvantages of various concepts, methods and procedures in the context of realistic operational environments, supported by concrete examples whenever possible.
 Participants are specialists and practitioners who work for, or are advisers to, statistical agencies in different countries or international organizations.
 The Group meets about every 2 years.|

 This website hosts all papers that have been presented at Ottawa Group meetings providing a resource for price statisticians.
 These papers are available in the Papers link on the left hand navigator by author, title and organisation or via the Meetings link.
 Further resources on price indices can be found in the IWGPS: Consumer Price Index Manual: Theory and Practice (2004).

-The Ottawa Group last met in May 2011 at Statistics New Zealand in Wellington (12th Meeting).
-This meeting considered topics on:
+The Ottawa Group last met in May 2017 in Eltville am Rhein, Germany (15th Meeting).
+This meeting was hosted by The Deutsche Bundesbank and considered topics on:

-The next meeting (13th meeting) will be hosted by Statistics Denmark in 2013 at Copenhagen.
+The next meeting (16th meeting) will be hosted by Fundacao Getulio Vargas, Rio De Janeiro, Brazil in 2019.

 Site maintained on behalf of the Ottawa Group by the Australian Bureau of Statistics.